Executive Statement Executive Statement

 His system isn’t complicated, but it requires discipline.
 “Effective goal setting is as much an art as it is a science,” he concludes.
 The weekly meetings take 30 minutes.
 The payoff is teams that consistently beat their targets while dealing with less stress and confusion.
 “If you do this, you will not only hit your targets, but you will exceed them with far less stress and a hell of a lot more clarity throughout your organization,” Bruce promises.
 The science works, but only if you actually use it.

-Follow Bruce Cramer on LinkedIn to learn how coaching-driven goal systems improve performance and clarity across entire organizations.
+Follow Bruce J. Cramer on LinkedIn to learn how coaching-driven goal systems improve performance and clarity across entire organizations.

 Total